Abilene ISD’s districtwide system for students to report bullying anonymously.

 David’s Law (SB 179) is the name of the new Texas law which was designed to hold students more accountable for actions which constitute confirmed bullying, including cyberbullying.
 Here is a summary of the major points of David’s Law:

 Another requirement of David’s Law is that every campus must have a process for reporting potential bullying situations anonymously.
-Abilene ISD has established for every campus an online Google Form that can be accessed below.
+Abilene ISD has established SPEAK UP that can be accessed below.
 This form does not require a student to list his/her name when filling out the form.
-Here is the specific URL address and QR code for your child’s campus:

 Some examples of reasons to reach out for help for yourself or others are bullying, violence, personal health, suicide prevention, or a crisis at home.
 If this is an emergency or life-threatening to the student or others, please call 911.

 Bullying – Suicide Prevention – Crisis at Home – Personal Health – Homelessness – Student Safety